Mr. Carl Lofberg reports

 Patrick Highsmith, certified professional geologist (AIPG CPG No. 11702), a director of the company, is a qualified person, as defined by National Instrument 43-101.
 Mr. Highsmith has prepared, reviewed and approved the technical information in this news release.

 Dr. Sven Honig, certified European geologist (EFG EurGeol No. 1789), general manager of exploration, is a qualified person, as defined by NI 43-101.
 Dr. Honig has supervised the fieldwork reported herein, and he has prepared and approved the technical information in this news release.

 About Firefox Gold Corp.

-Firefox Gold is listed on the TSX Venture Exchange under the ticker symbol FFOX.
-Firefox also trades on the OTCQB Venture Market Exchange in the United States under the ticker symbol FFOXF.
-The company has been exploring for gold in Finland since 2017 where it holds a huge portfolio of prospective ground.
+Firefox Gold has been exploring for gold in Finland since 2017, where it holds a huge portfolio of prospective ground.

-Finland is one of the top mining investment jurisdictions in the world as indicated by its multiple top 10 rankings in recent Fraser Institute Surveys of Mining Companies.
+Finland is one of the top mining investment jurisdictions in the world, as indicated by its multiple top-10 rankings in recent Fraser Institute surveys of mining companies.
 Having a strong mining law and long mining tradition, Finland remains underexplored for gold.
-Recent exploration results in the country have highlighted its prospectivity, and Firefox is proud to have a Finland-based CEO and technical team.
+Recent exploration results in the country have highlighted its prospectivity, and Firefox is proud to have a Finland-based chief executive officer and technical team.